- About Us

 (j) Delinquent List.

-(2) Except as otherwise specified in subsection (k) of this section, the Delinquent List will be published on the fourth business day after the 25th day of the month for purchases made from the 1st to the 15th day of that month and for which payment was not made on or before the 25th day of that month.
-Except as otherwise specified in subsection (k) of this section, the Delinquent List will be published on the fourth business day after the 10th day of the next month for purchases made between the 16th and the last day of the preceding month and for which payment was not made on or before the 10th day of the month.
+(2) Except as otherwise specified in subsection (k) of this section, the Delinquent List will be published on the fifth business day after the 25th day of the month for purchases made from the 1st to the 15th day of that month and for which payment was not received by the fourth business day after the 25th day of that month.
+Except as otherwise specified in subsection (k) of this section, the Delinquent List will be published on the fifth business day after the 10th day of the next month for purchases made between the 16th and the last day of the preceding month and for which payment was not received by the fourth business day after the 10th day of the next month.

 (3) The Delinquent List is effective at 12:01 A.M. on the date of publication.